 Annual national data are provided in absolute numbers or as a rate of a relevant population.

-Some of the data is based on statistical surveys, while others are based on administrative data.
-The source data for the different variables are given in the attached document.
+Healthcare data is largely based on statistical surveys, but also partly on administrative data sources.
+The data sources for the various variables are provided in the attached document.

 The healthcare non-expenditure statistics describe the public health sector from a non-monetary perspective.
 The statistics explain the number or rate of different healthcare resources, facilities and utilisations.